Ellis Carr speaks with Senator Mark Warner and Deputy Treasury Secretary Adeyemo about CDFIs.

 Conducting a Feasibility Study

-Once you have identified a potential niche, the next step is evaluating the feasibility of your concept.
+Once you have identified a potential niche, the next step is evaluating the feasibility of your concept (PDF).
 This means looking at potential enrollment numbers, assessing the financial landscape, and understanding zoning and regulatory requirements.
 Your school’s concept should be both ambitious and grounded in what is achievable given your resources and community context.

 Community Engagement